Financial services guide

 • any recommendations or advice provided to you;

-• all applicable versions of our FSG or PDS that we have provided to you for the period required by law.
+• all applicable versions of our FSG, as well as any SOA or PDS that we have provided to you for the period required by law.

 For details on how you can access your file as well as details of the management of your personal information, please refer to our privacy policy located at www.howdengroup.com/au-en/privacy-policy.